 First, you want to buy the best smart trainer that fits your budget.
 If you will use this trainer often, like many of us do, try to stretch your budget.
 It is kind of like buying a mattress — do you really want to save $50 on something you will use several times a week for the next 10 years?

-Second, you want to buy a trainer that is truly smart.
+Second, you want to buy a trainer that is truly smart, which is not a problem in this day and age.
+There are many quality smart trainers on the market.
 No workarounds with the ANT+ cables if you don’t have to.
 This article, after all, is on the “Perfect Zwift Setup,” and we would never say the perfect Zwift setup involves anything other than a relatively new smart trainer.

-If a quiet trainer is your priority, you might want to spend a couple hundred more and get the TACX Neo.
+If a quiet trainer is your priority, you might want to spend a couple hundred more and get the TACX Neo model.
 It is a high-performing, smart trainer that will connect to Zwift effortlessly, but is known to be the quietest on the market.
 You can find it here.

 Most new trainers will come with a wheel block, also called a riser block, for your front wheel to set in to so you don’t get a lot of side-to-side action on it as you are cranking out at max wattage.
 If you did not get one with yours, you might want to order on.
 The block on a smart trainer is pretty subtle, unlike some of the older trainers where the wheel block is actually a pretty big piece of equipment.